 Remember the classic TV commercial where a guy superglues a block fastened to the top of his hard hat to a goalpost?
 He can hang there all day.
 But if you were to tap the block that is glued to the goalpost, he and the helmet would fall to the ground.
 It can hold the tension of the load, but not any torsion applied to the load.

 What does that mean to a scale model project?
 The joint of any parts glued together subject to twisting or swinging action could fail.

-Other options include purchasing Teflon™ tubing from a CA manufacturer or making your own applicator out of a loop of fine wire or by cutting of the end of the eye of a needle.
+Other options include purchasing Teflon™ tubing from a CA manufacturer, making your applicator out of a loop of fine wire, or cutting off the end of the eye of a needle.
 Find what works best for you.

 Liquid solvents: There are several popular brands out there specifically for plastic modelers … and most who use them regularly have a favorite.
 Each solvent has its own properties as far as its liquidity and ‘hotness.’